Package 'coconots'

 A list of frequency tables.
 Each table represents a k-step ahead forecast frequency distribution based on the simulation runs.

-Set Seed for Julia's Random Number Generator
+Set Seed for julia's Random Number Generator

 Description

-Sets the seed for Julia's random number generator to ensure reproducibility.
+Sets the seed for julia's random number generator to ensure reproducibility.

 Usage